ashtivelberg/CS2810-P1/README.md

 requires the formula:
 ![](Pictures/unnamed.png)
 Where lambda is the average number of events given our data, _e_ is Euler's number and k is the number of occurrences.
-What this Poisson Distribution calculates is the probability that you exprience k delays between the provided start and end times given the data observed.
+What this Poisson Distribution calculates is the probability that you experience k delays between the provided start and end times given the data observed.
+We recommend the MBTA continues collecting data regarding train delays and information because the Law of Large Numbers states that a probability is more likely to accurately model reality the more data you have.

 ### Expected Value & Variance